 A supply schedule is a chart or table that tells how many "units" of something producers will make based on the current market price of a unit.
-"Units" is how economists refer to whatever good or service a business actually produces -- lawn mowers, loaves of bread, haircuts, singing telegrams, for example.
+"Units" is how economists refer to whatever good or service a business actually produces – lawn mowers, loaves of bread, haircuts, singing telegrams, for example.

 Law of Supply

-And as companies produce more units, production efficiencies begin to reduce their "marginal cost" -- or the added cost of each additional unit.
-That in turn spurs more production.
+And as companies produce more units, production efficiencies begin to reduce their "marginal cost" – or the added cost of each additional unit.
+That, in turn, spurs more production.
 Of course, supply schedules will also be constrained by demand.
-If you could sell sandwiches for $1 million apiece, there would be an unlimited supply of sandwiches.
-But at that price, there would be no demand.
+If you could sell sandwiches for $1 million apiece, there would be an unlimited supply of sandwiches, but at that price, there would be no demand.

 The supply curve is simply the supply schedule plotted on a graph.
-The graph has two axes.
-The vertical axis is price.
-The horizontal axis is output.
-In general, a supply curve slopes upward, from the lower left -- low price, low output -- to the upper right -- high price, high output.
+The graph has two axes, where the vertical axis is price and the horizontal axis is output.
+In general, a supply curve slopes upward, from the lower left – low price, low output – to the upper right – high price, high output.
 Contrast this with the classic demand curve, which slopes downward from the upper left to the lower right, reflecting how consumers buy more of something when the price is low and less when the price is high.

 With both the supply schedule and the supply curve, the number of units producers want to make depends on the market price.
 It's almost as if the producers themselves don't have the power to set their own prices.
 Simple supply schedules and curves are predicated on the idea of "perfect competition," meaning that every company making a product faces so much competition from identical products that the market alone sets the price.
 This is called "price taking."